 Each recognized state society of certified public accountants shall designate, in a manner it deems appropriate, an Institute member to represent it on the Council.
-The term of each member of the Council so designated shall commence upon notification of the Secretary by the society designating him and shall run for one year or until the designation of his successor, provided that no such member of the Council shall represent a state society for more than six consecutive years.
+The term of each member of the Council so designated shall commence upon notification of the Secretary by the society designating him at the meeting of Council immediately preceding the annual meeting of the Institute and shall run for one year or until the designation of his successor, provided that no such member of the Council shall represent a state society for more than six consecutive years.

 6.3.
-Election of Members-at-Large of Council, Board of Directors, President, Vice Presidents and Treasurer
+Election of Members-at-Large of Council, Board of Directors, President, Vice Presidents Chairman of the Board, Vice Chairman of the Board, Volunteer Vice Presidents and Treasurer

-Seven Institute members, without regard to the states in which they reside, shall be elected annually by the Council as members-at-large of the Council, at its meeting immediately preceding the annual meeting of the Institute, and immediately prior to the installation of the members of the Council newly elected under section 6.1, for a term of three years or until the election of their successors.
-At the same meeting, but subsequent to the installation of such newly elected members of the Council, including members-at-large, the Council shall elect the President, the Vice Presidents, the Treasurer, and three members of the Board of Directors.
+Seven Institute members, without regard to the states in which they reside, shall be elected annually by the Council as membersat-large of the Council, at its meeting immediately preceding the annual meeting of the Institute, and immediately prior to the installation of the members of the Council newly elected under section 6.1, for a term of three years or until the election of their successors.
+At the same meeting, but subsequent to the installation of such newly elected members of the Council, including membersat-large, the Council shall elect the President, the Vice Presidents, Chairman of the Board, the Vice Chairman of the Board, the volunteer Vice Presidents and the Treasurer, and three members of the Board of Directors.
 Such members of the Board of Directors shall serve for a term of three years, or until election of their successors.
-Nominations for all such positions shall be made by the Committee on Nominations at least six months prior to the annual meeting of the Institute, and notice thereof shall be published to the membership of the Institute at least five months prior to such annual meeting.
+Nominations for all such positions shall be made by the Committeeon Nominations Committee at least six months prior to the annual meeting of the Institute, and notice thereof shall be published to the membership of the Institute at least five months prior to such annual meeting.
 Independent nominations may be made by any twenty members of the Council if filed with the Secretary at least four months prior to the annual meeting of the Institute.
 No nominations from the floor will be recognized.
 A majority of votes shall elect.
 Nominees may be invited to the meeting at which the election is to be held and those elected shall take office as prescribed in section 6.7.

-No member having served for two consecutive full terms as a member-at-large of the Council shall be eligible to serve another such term until at least one year after the completion of his second consecutive full term.
+No member having served for two consecutive full terms as a member-at-large of the Council shall be eligible to serve another such term until at least one year after the completion of his second consecutive full term. -6.3.1.
+To eliminate provisions no longer serving a purpose.